Work With Me

 See the Book →Speaking

 Are you a parent, teacher, counselor, or administrator who works with young people navigating big life choices?
-Amy speaks to high schools, colleges, and organizations on intentional decision-making, identity, transitions, and building a life that's actually yours.
+I speak to high schools, colleges, and organizations on intentional decision-making, identity, transitions, and building a life that's actually yours.

 - Engaging, honest talks on mental health, social media, college and career transitions, and more that resonate with teens and young adults